 With low self-esteem, it can seem as if nothing comes easily or naturally to you.
 Instead, because you don’t see yourself as naturally lovable, you feel like you have to fight and claw and strive for a mate.
-It’s as if unless you go nine million extra miles for something, you’re not going to get it.
-Unfortunately, this can make you obsessed, consumed and infatuated with your object of affection in a way that ruins the ability to have a viable trajectory.
+It’s as if unless you go a million extra miles for something, you’re not going to get it.
+Unfortunately, this can make you obsessed, consumed, and infatuated with your object of affection in a way that ruins the ability to have a viable trajectory.
 You're already so far ahead.
 When the relationship doesn’t develop easily or on your timeline, it's hard to tolerate.
 Instead, this is your cue to work even harder.
-Just know that it is hard for the boy to sustain that level of intensity right along with you, and it may be a more intense experience than he is ready for.
+Just know that it is hard for the man to sustain that level of intensity right along with you, and it may be a more intense experience than he is ready for.

 6. Seeking Financial Safety

 Are you willing to surrender your hopes for an authentic connection with a partner to guarantee wealth and financial safety?
 This category manifests as the need to trap a mate with looks or sex or other physical resources while hiding what you see as a shameful inner part of yourself.
 This also allows the emotional safety of control: You’re in control of your ability to please a man without having to give away your heart.
 This is different than the rescue fantasy in that you don’t expect to be swept off your feet by a fantasy but to be guaranteed financial safety at the expense of other feelings you may have.